danharkins/hpke-wrap/README.md

 * HPKE Context

   Create an opaque context for HPKE.
-Takes the mode, the KEM id, the KDF id, the AEAD id, an optional PSK and PSK ID.
+Takes the mode, the KEM id, the KDF id, and the AEAD id.

   Mode is one of: MODE_BASE, MODE_PSK, MODE_AUTH, MODE_AUTH_PSK
   KEM id is one of: DHKEM_P256, DHKEM_P384, DHKEM_P521